Nauja/kanjidb/README.md

 ## Testing

-The `test` directory contains many tests that you can run with following command:
+The `test` directory contains many tests that you can run with:

 ```python
 > python setup.py test